terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_mysql_service_instance.html.markdown

 * `backup_destination` - (Required) The destination where the database backups will be stored.

+* `shape` - (Required) The desired compute shape.
+A shape defines the number of Oracle Compute Units (OCPUs) and amount of memory (RAM).
+See [About Shapes](http://www.oracle.com/pls/topic/lookup?ctx=cloud&id=OCSUG210) in _Using Oracle Compute Cloud Service_ for more information about shapes.

 * `metering_frequency` - (Optional).
 The billing frequency of the service instance.
 Allowed values are `MONTHLY` and `HOURLY`

 * `region` - (Optional).
 Specifies the region where the instance will be provisioned.